 Engender’s board is responsible for the organisation’s strategic direction and governance.

 Lucy joined the Engender board in 2019 and is currently Convener.
-Lucy is the Director of Policy and Communications at the Health and Social Care Alliance Scotland (the ALLIANCE).
-From October 2021 to July 2022, she is on secondment as the SNAP Secretariat Lead, hosted by the Scottish Human Rights Commission.
+Lucy is the Director of Policy, Research and Impact at the Health and Social Care Alliance Scotland (the ALLIANCE).
 Lucy previously worked at the Scottish Recovery Network, and before this spent several years working in international human rights.
-Lucy is also the Vice Chair of the Board of the Human Rights Consortium Scotland, and a member of the Board of Voluntary Health Scotland.
+Lucy is also the Vice Chair of the Board of the Human Rights Consortium Scotland.

 Maria Pakpahan has been a feminist since she was in high school.
 Maria ventured as social entrepreneur and was elected as Ashoka Fellow in 1999.
 She was awarded British Chevening Scholarship in 2000.She got scholarship from Refugee Study Center, University of Oxford to study Regional Course on Forced Migration in 2001.She was awarded Oscar Brown memorial scholarship and got an MA on Development Studies in 1994 from ISS, Erasmus University, The Netherlands.
 She worked for various UN bodies like ILO,WFP,UNDP and International NGOs like Terre des Hommes for children rights, National Democratic Institute for guarding democracy and civil society.
 She worked for the rights of political prisoners in 1996-1999 and regularly visited prisons.